discordbots/botlister/README.md

 ## Super simple to use

-Botlister is an easy to use, zero-dependency wrapper for the discordbotlist.com API
+Botlister is an easy to use, zero-dependency NodeJS library for the discordbotlist.com

 ```js
 const botlister = new (require('botlister'))({ apiToken: 'abcdef', defaultBotId: '371840836423385101' })